Tye'sha Fluker: Professional

-On January 8, 2007, she was traded to the Seattle Storm as the seventh pick in the WNBA Dispersal Draft of former Charlotte Sting players.
+On January 8, 2007, she was selected by the Seattle Storm as the seventh pick in the 2007 WNBA dispersal draft of former Charlotte Sting players.

 On June 5, 2008, she signed with the Chicago Sky.

 She played for Ružomberok in Slovakia during the 2008–09 WNBA off-season.

 She is playing in Poland for the winter of 2010 in Energa Toruń.